 - It partners with organizations such as Coachella and the charity No Kid Hungry.

-Ruya London proves that even high-end restaurants can benefit from a well-planned Instagram strategy.
+Ruya London proves that even high-end restaurants can benefit from a well-planned Instagram marketing strategy.
 Here is what they do well.

 - The account mixes up images of food with staff profiles to help tell the story of the restaurant.